nalthirumeni/TEMPORAL_EMBMON/README.md

 Use MLTL_ABS for absolute time event monitoring. (the monitor evaluated the APs for the given absolute time 'slice' with the time reference starting from t0=start time of the mission.

-By combining both these time zones the evaluations can be made for any real world temporal events, patterns and sequences.
+By combining both these time zones modelf for evaluation, the runtime evalautions can be made for any real world temporal events, patterns and sequences.